Vahina Giocante: Career

 As Marie in Marie Baie des Anges (1997), she is among a group of young wanderers who become enmeshed in love, hate, and violence on the French Riviera.

-In 1999 she appeared in No Scandal (Pas de scandale) directed by Benoît Jacquot.
+In 1999, she appeared in No Scandal (Pas de scandale) directed by Benoît Jacquot.

-In the 2004 film directed by Ziad Doueiri, Lila Says (French title: Lila dit ça), Giocante portrays a teenager who resides with her aunt in a rough neighborhood in Marseilles.
-Chief film critic for The New York Times A.O.
-Scott compared her to Brigitte Bardot in And God Created Woman, being a femme more vital than fatale.
-He further wrote that Ms. Giocante's intoxicating mixture of gamine innocence and womanly knowingness is almost too much for the movie but her charisma .......give it a mood that is at once breathlessly romantic and cannily down to earth.
+In the 2004 film directed by Ziad Doueiri, Lila Says (French title: Lila dit ça), Giocante portrays a teenager who resides with her aunt in a rough neighborhood in Marseille.
+Chief film critic for The New York Times A. O. Scott compared her to Brigitte Bardot in And God Created Woman, being "a femme more vital than fatale".
+He further wrote "Ms. Giocante's intoxicating mixture of gamine innocence and womanly knowingness is almost too much for the movie but her charisma ... give it a mood that is at once breathlessly romantic and cannily down to earth."

-In 2009 she appeared in Bellamy, the last film of celebrated French director Claude Chabrol.
+In 2009, she appeared in Bellamy, the last film of celebrated French director Claude Chabrol.

 Personal life

 Vahina Giocante is of half Corsican and half Andalusian origin.
-She lived on Corsica until the age of 10.
+She lived in Corsica until the age of 10.
 Born in Orléans, she went to school at the Lycée Paul-Cézanne in Aix-en-Provence.

+In February 2024, Giocante accused director Benoît Jacquot of sexually abusing her.